-In a unanimous vote, the Indian Hill Board of Education took the first steps toward placing a combined operating and bond issue on the November 3, 2020 ballot during a special meeting March 12, 2020.
-The ballot issue will provide dollars for daily operations and a bond issue to meet critical District needs.
+The Indian Hill Board of Education took the second and final vote to confirm the District will place a combined operating and bond issue on the November 3, 2020 ballot during the June 23 regularly scheduled Board meeting.
+If passed, the ballot issue will provide dollars for daily operations and a bond issue to meet critical District needs.

-The combined operating and bond issue is estimated at 5.67 mills.
-The estimated cost of the November 3 ballot issue is approximately $198.37/year ($ 16.53/month) per $100,000 of property market value per the County Auditor’s website.
-Please note: These figures are estimates and could be adjusted slightly based on the official calculation by the Hamilton County Auditor.
+The combined operating and bond issue is estimated at 5.68 mills.
+The estimated cost of the November 3 ballot issue is approximately $198.80/year ($ 16.57/month) per $100,000 of property market value per the County Auditor’s website.

 The importance of the bond issue is to help protect the investment in the District’s current facilities; make security upgrades at buildings across the District; replace and maintain mechanical systems; and replace Indian Hill Middle School.

 The District did an excellent job managing the last bond issue – structuring the refinancing of bonds to achieve taxpayer savings of $8.5 million.
 That savings comes in the form of reduced millage paid towards the bonds.
 In 2019, a significant share of what residents pay on this bond expired – reducing the bond debt by 1.74 mills.
 That means an annual reduction of $304 on a $500,000 home, and an annual saving of $609 on a $1 million home.
 Additionally, residents will see another reduction of 1.4 mills in 2027.